joachimth/decibel-meter/README.md

 ## Accuracy

 Phone microphone sensitivity varies by device and model.
+The default full-scale reference is 115 dB SPL (typical for phone mics, which clip around 110-125 dB).
 This app provides reliable **relative** measurements for comparing noise levels.
 For **absolute SPL accuracy**, calibrate against a certified sound level meter using the calibration offset in Settings.
+The spectrum display is scaled in the SPL domain: each frame the FFT bins are shifted so the spectrum's total energy matches the SPL reading, keeping bars and gauge consistent.

 The A-weighting filter follows the IEC 61672-1 standard (biquad cascade via bilinear transform).